PureStorage-OpenConnect/ansible-playbook-examples/README.rst

 ============

-This repository contains a number of simple Ansible playbooks using the URI module to issue commands to a Pure Storage FlashArray utilizing the FlashArray RestAPI interface.
+This repository contains a number of simple Ansible playbooks using the URI module to issue commands to a Pure Storage Arrays utilizing their RestAPI interfaces.

 The following items are assumed by all playbooks: